38 Geminorum

-38 Geminorum is a binary star system in the northern zodiac constellation of Gemini.
+38 Geminorum is a quadruple star system in the northern zodiac constellation of Gemini.
 It has the Bayer designation e Geminorum, while 38 Geminorum is the Flamsteed designation.
 This system is visible to the naked eye as a faint, white-hued point of light with an apparent visual magnitude of 4.71.
-The primary component is a magnitude 4.75 star, while the secondary is magnitude 7.80.
 The system is located about 98 light years away from the Sun based on parallax, and is drifting further away with a radial velocity of +16 km/s.
 It is a potential member of the Tucana–Horologium stellar kinematic group.

-This is a wide binary system with a projected separation of 184.3 AU.
-Two sets of low quality orbital elements have been computed for this system, yielding periods of 709980 days and 1165000 days, and eccentricities of 0.150 and 0.485, respectively.
-As of 2018, the pair had an angular separation of 7.4 arcsecond along a position angle of 143°.